-To the “problem” mentioned above, the company may even have “given” him a different mobile device that is “compatible” with in-house IT environment.
-Most of the times, it’s a mobile device (a laptop, or a smartphone) that has come VPN-feature enabled.
+To the “problem” mentioned above, the company may even have “given” him a different mobile device that is “compatible” with an in-house IT environment.
+Most of the time, it’s a mobile device (a laptop, or a smartphone) that has come VPN-feature enabled.
 Here, the user has no choice but use the company-chosen VPN solution.
 Most of the time, the user had to fire up his VPN client, then access some company-restricted resources, and that’s all.

 How is cloud computing “solving” this issue?

-As opposed to the VPN-only approach where the IT department had to set up some secure channel for accessing in-house resources, cloud-computing has become an interesting alternative, especially when bandwidth has increased so much and is available in most big cities; combine to that the fact that employees are becoming more vocal on their need to use only one mobile device (and preferably the one they chose, not the one the company’s IT department has imposed).
+As opposed to the VPN-only approach where the IT department had to set up some secure channel for accessing in-house resources, cloud computing has become an interesting alternative, especially when bandwidth has increased so much and is available in most big cities; combine to that the fact that employees are becoming more vocal on their need to use only one mobile device (and preferably the one they chose, not the one the company’s IT department has imposed).
 IT department has then to work on bringing some in-house applications to the cloud thereby allowing easier access to them via those mobile devices.